Parimelalhagar: Reception

 All these criticisms notwithstanding, Parimel's work remains an esteemed one to this day.
-Scholars opine that the content and structural integrity of the Kural literature remained unsullied over the centuries chiefly because of Parimelalhagar's commentary to the text.
-T. P. Meenakshisundaram stated that without the boat of Parimel's commentary, the import of the Kural text would not have made it to the modern era "past the dark seas of the intervening centuries".
+Scholars opine that the content and structural integrity of the Kural literature remained unsullied over the centuries chiefly because of Parimel's commentary to the text.
+T. P. Meenakshisundaram stated that without the "boat" of Parimel's commentary, the import of the Kural text would not have made it to the modern era "past the dark seas of the intervening centuries".
 According to M. V. Aravindan, the novel perspectives found in Parimel's work are praiseworthy.
 In History of Tamil Literature, C. Jesudasan says that Parimel's style is "in singularly clear and chaste Tamil" and adds that "Tiruvalluvar is fortunate in finding a commentator with such a keen perception".
-According to Mohan and Sokkalingam, the subtlety of the commentary is such that not a single word can be added or removed from it without tampering with its literary richness and clarity.
+According to Mohan and Sokkalingam, the subtlety of the Parimel commentary is such that not a single word can be added or removed from it without tampering with its literary richness and clarity.
 M. Arunachalam considers the variations in Parimel's explanations as insignificant to the overall esteem of his commentary.
-E. Sundaramurthy, former vice chancellor of the Tamil University, says that there is no avoiding Parimel because even those who disagree with Parimel require studying his commentary.
+E. Sundaramoorthy, former vice chancellor of the Tamil University, says that there is no avoiding Parimel because even those who disagree with Parimel require studying his commentary.
 According to K. Appadurai Pillai, no critiques of Parimel's work ever acted as a chisel that shaped the form of the rock (the "rock" here denoting Parimel's commentary for the Kural literature) but only remained as the waves that strike against the unshakeable bedrock.
-In the words of C. Rajendran, author of one of the simplified commentaries on Parimel's exegesis, while the Tirukkural is an "awe-inspiring mountain", Parimelalhagar is "a kindly guide who offers his hand to seekers to help them scale its peaks".
+In the words of Chinnasamy Rajendiran, author of one of the simplified commentaries on Parimel's exegesis, while the Tirukkural is an "awe-inspiring mountain", Parimelalhagar is "a kindly guide who offers his hand to seekers to help them scale its peaks".

 In popular culture

-Parimelalhagar remains the most studied commentator in the history of Tamil literature, and his commentary remains the widely read among the commentaries on the Kural text.
+Parimelalhagar remains the most studied commentator in the history of Tamil literature, and his commentary remains widely read among the commentaries on the Kural text.
 The commentary also remains the primary topic of interest in the discourses held on the topic of the Tirukkural.
 This also resulted in a resurgence in the publication of old commentaries written on Parimel's exegeses by various publishers.